-The Petrochemicals Diversification Program is part of the Made-in-Alberta energy strategy that provides up to $1.1 billion in royalty credits to encourage companies to build manufacturing facilities that turn feedstocks into more valuable products, such as plastics, fabrics and fertilizers.
+The Petrochemicals Diversification Program is part of the Made-in-Alberta energy strategy that provides up to $1.1 billion in royalty credits to encourage companies to build manufacturing facilities that turn ethane, methane and propane feedstocks into more valuable products, such as plastics, fabrics and fertilizers.

 Petrochemical manufacturing is the largest manufacturing sector in Alberta – thanks to our large supply of natural gas and natural gas liquids.
 It directly employs more than 7,500 people and exports $8.2 billion worth of goods each year.

 This program is one of a number of programs under the Made-in-Alberta energy strategy.
 The other two programs are:

 Successful projects were selected following two rounds of a competitive application process, held in 2016 and 2018.

 Round two results